vectara/vectara-docs/www/docs/learn/mockingbird-llm.md

 Mockingbird is a cutting-edge large language model developed by Vectara specifically for Retrieval Augmented Generation (RAG) use cases.
-We designed Mockingbird to provide users with enhanced accuracy, reduced hallucinations, and improved performance when summarizing lists of retrieved results.
-Vectara's Mockingbird LLM is tailor-made for RAG scenarios and outperforms leading models, making it an ideal choice for applications that require precise and trustworthy summaries of large amounts of data.
+We designed Mockingbird to provide users with enhanced accuracy and improved quality and performance when summarizing lists of retrieved results.
+Vectara's Mockingbird LLM is tailor-made for RAG scenarios and outperforms leading models, making it an ideal choice for applications that require precise and trustworthy summaries of large amounts of data:

-## Retrieval Augmented Generation (RAG) specialization

-Mockingbird's capabilities are well-suited for a wide range of Retrieval Augmented Generation (RAG) applications:

-* Summarize search results or large document collections for research and analysis
+* Summarize search results for research and analysis
 * Generate structured data from unstructured text and extract specific information from documents
 * Build knowledge bases or question-answering systems that provide quick